 Unlimited use/Enterprise

-An unlimited pricing model is the most straightforward option.
-It offers a set price for your enterprise to have unlimited access to the LMS system by an unlimited number of users.
-This is a common pricing model for rapidly growing enterprises.
+The unlimited use or enterprise pricing model offers a flat fee for access to the LMS system by an unlimited number of users.
+This straightforward approach is particularly suitable for rapidly growing enterprises looking to streamline costs.

 Consumption